francis2/api/csharp/services-api/docs/FeesApi.md

-Finds an entity of MarketDataSubscriptionPlan type by its name
+Retrieves an entity of MarketDataSubscriptionPlan type by its name

 ### Example
 ```csharp